CopilotKit/canvas-with-llamaindex-composio/README.md

 ### Agent Connection Issues
 If you see "I'm having trouble connecting to my tools", make sure:
 1. The LlamaIndex agent is running on port 9000 (check terminal output)
-2. Your OpenAI API key is set correctly as an environment variable
+2. Your OpenAI API key is set correctly in `agent/.env`
 3. Both servers started successfully (UI and agent)

 ### Port Already in Use